albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

 -   **ID:** `CORE-FEAT-019`
     -   **Title:** Implement Memory Pressure Warden to prevent UMA crashes.
     -   **Status:** `In-Progress`
-    -   **Description:** A "Warden" mechanism has been added to monitor VRAM pressure before model invocation.
-If the estimated required memory exceeds available memory, it dynamically forces the model to run on the CPU (`n_gpu_layers=0`) to prevent a catastrophic crash, especially in Unified Memory Architecture (UMA) environments.
+    -   **Description:** A "Warden" mechanism has been added to monitor VRAM pressure before component invocation.
+If the estimated required memory exceeds available memory, it dynamically forces the component to run on the CPU (`n_gpu_layers=0`) to prevent a catastrophic crash, especially in Unified Memory Architecture (UMA) environments.

 ### Defects (Bugs)

 -   **ID:** `CORE-BUG-001`
-    -   **Title:** Fix unlimited undefined entry of Assistant and User on the database at background_generate result raw ChatML generation.
+    -   **Title:** Fix unlimited undefined entry of Assistant and User on the database at background_generate result.
     -   **Status:** `Resolved`
-    -   **Description:** Addressed an issue where `background_generate` was creating an unlimited number of undefined Assistant and User entries in the database due to improper handling of raw ChatML generation results.
+    -   **Description:** Addressed an issue where `background_generate` was creating an unlimited number of undefined Assistant and User entries in the database due to improper handling of generation results.
 This fix ensures that only valid and properly attributed entries are stored, preventing database bloat and maintaining data integrity.

 -   **ID:** `CORE-BUG-002`
-    -   **Title:** Prevent crashes from oversized embedding batches.
+    -   **Title:** Prevent crashes from oversized representation batches.
     -   **Status:** `Resolved`
-    -   **Description:** Added a safeguard in `cortex_backbone_provider.py` to handle cases where a single text item exceeds the maximum token limit for embedding.
-The code now truncates oversized items before adding them to a batch, preventing the embedding process from crashing and ensuring that large documents can be processed reliably.
+    -   **Description:** Added a safeguard in `cortex_backbone_provider.py` to handle cases where a single text item exceeds the maximum token limit for representation.
+The code now truncates oversized items before adding them to a batch, preventing the representation process from crashing and ensuring that large documents can be processed reliably.

 -   **ID:** `CORE-BUG-003`
     -   **Title:** GPU Driver Verification Fails on Some Android Devices.